AdamSmasherDerby/Statsbook-Tool/README.md

 ### Scores:

-1. NP checked with points.
+1. NI checked with points.
-2. No points (including a zero) entered, but NP *not* checked.
+2. No points (including a zero) entered, but NI *not* checked.
 3. "Lead" checked for both jammers.
 4. "Call" checked for both jammers.
 5. "Injury" checked on one team but not the other.